 Windows keeps tracks of your computer's hardware, software, and system errors in the Event Viewer.
 Three types of logs exist: the application log, the security log, and the system log.

-To access these logs, open the Control Panel
+To access these logs, open the Control Panel, then go to Administrative Tools, followed by Event Viewer.

 Understanding the Error Codes